 - Child Growth and Development

-The Child Development Bureau is pleased to offer a free web based Health & Safety Training Program that will help child care providers to meet the requirements of the Child Care and Development Block Grant Act of 2014.
-The Health and Safety Training Program will be available on June 1st.
-Click here for a flyer with more information.
+The Child Development Bureau and the Child Care Licensing Unit are pleased to offer a free web-based NH Health & Safety Training Program that will help child care providers to meet the requirements of the Child Care and Development Block Grant Act of 2014.
+The NH Health and Safety Training Program is now AVAILABLE!
+The NH Health and Safety Trainings will be available in Spanish by June 30, 2017.

 Trainings can be done in webinar format or face to face, unless noted by licensing that the training must be face to face.
 To access trainings on these topics, please visit the links below: